I didn’t know better when I first self-published and I took that free ISBN from Amazon!

 - Once you have deselected and saved, head on over to the Help/Contact section and send KDP an email letting them know you are distributing your book to IngramSpark and you need them to release your ISBN.
 This is VERY important because as I mentioned earlier, when you try to load your book to IngramSpark, using the same ISBN (because that’s what you should do) – IngramSpark believes it’s already in use.
 Because in theory, CreateSpace is “distributing” to them through expanded distribution.

 - Note that it can take up to 30 days for the transfer to happen.
 They will email you back and let you know if there are errors, changes to be made, or if it is processing.
-Once you receive the word it has been transferred, you can actually load and publish your book through IngramSpark, using YOUR ISBN purchased through Bowker.

 How to fix it if you used a free ISBN and then purchased a new ISBN